castacks/castacks.github.io/index.md

 ---

 # About Us
-Our mission is to advance state-of-the-art aerial autonomy.
+Our mission is to advance state-of-the-art autonomy.

 We are proud to be part of the [Robotics Institute](https://www.ri.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).